francisdzheng/dsper2020/tutorials.md

 # Tutorials

-These tutorials are meant to accompany the homework assignments in this class, and provide you with the necessary fundamentals to succeed.
+These tutorials are meant to accompany the homework assignments in this class and provide you with the necessary fundamentals to succeed.
 All tutorials will be done in Python.

 ## Modules